devops329/devops/instruction/containers/containers.md

 ![Create repository](createRepository.png)

-Back in your command console, you can login using the `login` command and providing your user name and then your password.
+Back in your command console, you can log in using the `login` command and providing your username and then your password.
 (Replace byucsstudent with your account username.)

 ```sh
 docker login -u byucsstudent